 As one of the biggest BBQ manufacturers in the world, Char-Broil offers a clear, low cost alternative to Weber and surpasses many other price driven manufacturers with their infrared gas grill design innovation and focused marketing.
 Also in 2012, Char-Broil introduced Saber, a new, very high quality line of gas grills that goes head to head with Weber’s Summit series in the premium grill space.
 They offer charcoal grills, smokers, fryers and a variety of accessories and tools.

 Char-Broil is owned by The W.C.
 Bradley Company headquartered in Columbus, GA.
 Roots of W.C.
 Bradley go back before the Civil War to The Columbus Iron Works.
 The first Char-Broil grill was made and sold in the USA in 1948.
 Now all Char-Broil grills are manufactured in China and distributed around the globe.

-Published On: 1/19/2022 Last Modified: 7/21/2022
+Published On: 6/21/2022 Last Modified: 7/21/2022

-GrillGrates(TM) amplify heat, prevent flareups, make flipping foods easier, kill hotspots, flip over to make a fine griddle, and can be easily moved from one grill to another.
-You can even throw wood chips, pellets, or sawdust between the rails and deliver a quick burst of smoke.
+GrillGrates amplify heat, prevent flare-ups, make flipping foods easier, kill hotspots, flip over to make a fine griddle, and can be easily moved from one grill to another.
+Click here for more about what makes these grates so special.

 Looking for the perfect gift for the BBQ and grilling enthusiasts in your life?
 Here’s our suggestion for platinum and gold medal-winning products at a variety of price points.
 Click here to see our list of Gold Medal Gifts.